zwin-project/zwin.dev/content/what_is_it/what_is_z_window_system/en.md

 **TL;DR: It’s a compositor and a protocol for an XR windowing system built on top of Wayland.**

-If you understand the above, please jump to **Z Window System core concepts**.
+If you understand the above, please jump to "Z Window System core concepts".
 Otherwise, stay with us.

 ## What is a windowing system?